Modernize Your Higher Ed Shopping Cart with a Next-Gen System

 • Sticks with your account, so when you add items to your cart on your phone, you can see those same items when you log in on your computer.

 A next-gen registration system should also do all of these things.
+Education and modern technologies don’t have to be separate.
 You should be offering your prospective students that exact engagement—because it’s what they expect.

 And it makes a difference in the dollars and cents, too.
 Through the abandoned shopping cart recovery feature, Modern Campus customers generated an average revenue boost of 17% in a single year!